jlewi/foyle/docs/content/en/docs/blog/observability.md

 The final piece is being able to easily visualize the traces to inspect what’s going on.
 Arguably, this is where you might expect LLM/AI focused tools might shine.
 Unfortunately, as the previous section illustrates, the primary way I want to view Foyle’s data is to look at the processing associated with a particular cell.
 This requires post-processing the raw logs.
 As a result, out of box visualizations won’t let me view the data in the most meaningful way.

-To solve the visualization problem, I’ve built a lightweight progressive web app(PWA) in Go ([code](https://github.com/jlewi/foyle/tree/main/app/pkg/logsviewer)) using [https://github.com/maxence-charriere/go-app](https://github.com/maxence-charriere/go-app).
-While I won’t be winning any design awards, it allows me to get the job done quickly and reuse existing libraries; for example, I used the markdown library I was already using ([yuin/goldmark](https://github.com/yuin/goldmark)).
-More importantly, it means I don’t have to wrestle with a stack(typescript, REACT, etc…) that I’m not proficient in.
+To solve the visualization problem, I’ve built a lightweight progressive web app(PWA) in Go ([code](https://github.com/jlewi/foyle/tree/main/app/pkg/logsviewer)) using [maxence-charriere/go-app](https://github.com/maxence-charriere/go-app).
+While I won’t be winning any design awards, it allows me to get the job done quickly and reuse existing libraries.
+For example, to render markdown as HTML I could reuse the Go libraries I was already using ([yuin/goldmark](https://github.com/yuin/goldmark)).
+More importantly, I don’t have to wrestle with a stack(typescript, REACT, etc…) that I’m not proficient in.
 With [Google Logs Analytics](https://cloud.google.com/logging/docs/analyze/query-and-view), I can query the logs using SQL.
 This makes it very easy to join and process a trace in the web app.
 This makes it possible to view traces in real-time without having to build and deploy a streaming pipeline.

 ## Where to find Foyle